How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, oval, biconvex, film-coated tablet, embossed with the "284W" on one side and "rph" on the other side, contains carvedilol 3.125 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with the "284W" on one side and "rph" on the other side, contains 3.125 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, copolyvidone, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polythylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, embossed with the "284X" on one side and "rph" on the other side, contains carvedilol 6.25 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with the "284X" on one side and "rph" on the other side, contains 6.25 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, copolyvidone, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polythylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, embossed with the "284Y" on one side and "rph" on the other side, contains carvedilol 12.5 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with the "284Y" on one side and "rph" on the other side, contains 12.5 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, copolyvidone, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polythylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, embossed with the "284Z" on one side and "rph" on the other side, contains carvedilol 25 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with the "284Z" on one side and "rph" on the other side, contains 25 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, copolyvidone, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polythylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

 How should I use this medication?